 I tried a tallow skincare routine for an entire month, and I’m here to dish!
-Tallow is having a moment, so I decided to give beef fat skin care a go to see if it’s really worth the hype.
-Keep reading to find out how to find the BEST tallow moisturizer, the benefits of using it on the face and my experience trying a FULL routine for 30 days (with before and after pics)!
+I’ll be sharing how to find the BEST tallow moisturizer, the benefits of using it on the face and my experience testing a FULL routine for 30 days (with before and after pics).

-As part of my personal tallow review challenge, I tested tallow moisturizers, sunscreen, soap, face oil and even lip balms for a month to see if it’s superior to non animal-based skincare.
+Yes, I tested tallow moisturizers, sunscreen, serum, soap, face oil and lip balms for a month to see if it’s superior to non animal-based skincare.
 And yes, it did make me gag.
 Here’s the thing, quality matters and not all beef fats are created equal.

-How to find THE BEST tallow for skincare!
+How to find THE BEST tallow for skin

-Most tallow brands can’t even trace where their suet comes from and don’t render their own fat.
-In fact, they don’t even know if they’re using fresh suet at all.
-Tallow is the rendered fat from the suet of cattle that’s raised for meat.
-Specifically, it comes from the fat surrounding the loins and kidneys.
+Let me be the first to tell you that most tallow brands can’t even trace where theirs comes from.
+In fact, they don’t even know if they’re using fresh tallow at all.
+So what even is tallow?
+It’s the rendered fat from the suet of cattle that’s raised for meat.
+Specifically, it comes from the fat surrounding the loins and kidneys, which is why sourcing matters.

 First, avoid brands that ONLY mention “grass fed” like the plague.
 Knowing how horrible the meat industry is in the US, I couldn’t use the bodies of precious animals who have lived in horrific conditions, never having seen the sun or roamed free.
-If a brand can’t say anything else beyond “grass-fed” and “natural” that is a huuuuge RED FLAG!
-Just say no. This is a dead giveaway that the company does not know anything else about their own tallow and most likely uses a manufacturer that mass-produces products for dozens of brands.
+If a brand can’t say anything else beyond “grass-fed” and “natural” I would be skeptical.
+This is a dead giveaway that the company doesn’t know anything else about their own tallow and most likely uses a manufacturer that mass-produces products for dozens of brands.

 Be sure to look for more information or certifications beyond just “grass-fed.”
 Do they know which farm the beef fat comes from?
 Can they tell you (or see themselves) how the cattle is raised?
 If it’s a no to any of these, it’s a pass for me.

-Second, let me be the first to tell you that “whipped tallow” is a cheap and amateur way of making tallow.
-Avoid whipped as well as wet-rendered tallow.
+Second, avoid whipped and wet-rendered tallow.
 Whipped tallow may be more pleasant to use, but it’s a sign of low quality AND you get way less product.
-You’re basically paying for air!
-These methods can introduce bacteria and mold into products.
+It’s also a cheap and amateur way of making tallow, since you’re basically paying for air!
+These methods can also introduce bacteria and mold into products.
 Choose dry-rendered instead.
 The consistency is going to be way denser but it’s going to be packed with way more nutrients.

 Benefits of Tallow Skincare (why it might be better than plant-based)!